Neuromuscular training is perhaps the most important training, exercise or movement recommendation I can make to anybody.

 100% = 1RM (your max ability is 1RM)

-I’m a much bigger fan of doubles/triples for intermediate to advanced lifters (give-or-take: 91-96% of max), and beginners are usually between 5-8 reps for this type of training (give-or-take: 80-85% of max).
+I’m a much bigger fan of doubles/triples even for intermediate to advanced lifters (give-or-take: 91-96% of max), and I usually work with beginners between 5-8 reps (give-or-take: 80-86% of max) for their first few months at least.

 Lower rep exercises take precedent in order of execution, so you would typically want to do 6 reps before you do an exercise with 1o reps, before you do an exercise with 15 reps.

-Rest is still rather high like the explosive work above, but paired sets work even more nicely here (upper and lower body exercises paired together for example).
+Rest is still high, comparable to the explosive work above, and paired sets work even better here – for example, upper and lower body exercises paired together in sequence.

 Rest intervals are usually a minimum of 2 minutes, upwards of 5 minutes, and I’ve heard of coaches with high level athletes using rest intervals as long as 10 minutes.

-Sets are usually under 25-30 seconds in duration, though they could perhaps be stretched out to a max of 40 seconds for 8 reps done with a very slow tempo (4 seconds lowering, 1 second up, for example but I rarely see the point of that here).
+Sets are usually under 25-30 seconds in duration, though they could perhaps be stretched out to a max of 40 seconds for 8 reps done with a very slow tempo – for example: 4 seconds lowering, 1 second up, but I rarely see the point of that in this instance, unless hypertrophy is the goal.

-This is the highest amount of weight lifted applied relative to the bodyweight of the participant.
+Relative Strength, is the better comparator and I use it far more frequently when keeping loading schemes for clients in mind.
+This is the highest amount of weight lifted relative to the bodyweight of the participant.

 For instance the athlete that weighs 150 lbs and moves 300 lbs, has a higher relative strength than an athlete that weighs 200 lbs and moves 350 lbs, even though athlete B has a greater amount of absolute strength.